-I also wanted others who don’t have dot art equipment to enjoy it, so I created a simple color-in version, perfect for toddlers (just color), preschoolers (go for glitter glue and other embellishments) and younger elementary kids (let them glue on sequins and other embellishments.)
+I also wanted others who don’t have dot art equipment to enjoy it, so I created a simple color-in version, perfect for toddlers (just color), preschoolers (go for glitter glue and other embellishments) and younger elementary kids (let them glue on sequins and use it as a template for a scrapbook Haggadah.)
 Because the illustrations are simpler, it makes it easier to add crafty details.
 Aluminum foil for the kiddush cups, clear plastic bag for water…

 M wanted to do a dot the plain version!